October 29, 2006: The day Roger Federer won the first of his 10 Basel titles

-Fernando Gonzalez would obtain his most memorable result at the 2007 Australian Open, where he would reach the final, defeated by none other than Federer (7-6, 6-4, 6-4).
+Gonzalez would achieve his most biggest result at the 2007 Australian Open, where he would reach the final, defeated by none other than Federer (7-6, 6-4, 6-4).
 This performance would propel him to his best career ranking, world No 5.

-In total, both players would face each other 13 times before Gonzalez’retirement, in 2012.
-Only once would the Chilean prevail against Federer, in the round robin of the 2007 Masters Cup (3-6, 7-6, 7-5).
+In total, both players would face each other 13 times before Gonzalez’s retirement in 2012.
+Only once would the Chilean prevail against Federer, winning their round robin match at the 2007 Masters Cup (3-6, 7-6, 7-5).